 Flagler Museum in Palm Beach is a must, 20 minutes north.
 This lavish home of Henry Flagler is one of the grandest palaces in the US.
 Dubbed Whitehall, the mansion is open for self-guided tours or with a docent.
 Imagine life here in 1902, with the high society that would summer in Newport Rhode Island and winter in Palm Beach.
 The estate is perfectly preserved, and pays homage to the ingenious Flagler who brought wealth and vision to Florida before he tumbled down the grand marble staircase at Whitehall.

-Go to Breakers Hotel – the magnificent turn-of-the-century beach front resort built in 1892 in Pam Beach – also by Flagler.
-Your $35 valet charge can be credited toward drinks at Seafood Bar sitting at the aquarium bar or a lavish lunch at this regal ocean front hotel.
+Go to Breakers Hotel – the magnificent turn-of-the-century beachfront resort built in 1896 in Pam Beach – also by Flagler.
+Your $35 valet charge can be credited toward drinks and dining.
+We suggest sitting at the Seafood Bar with its awesome aquarium or enjoy a lavish lunch at this regal oceanfront hotel.

 Fort Lauderdale 20 minutes south from Delray is the yacht capital of the world.
 Have dockside lunch at Shooters on the intracoastal and admire the impressive boats passing by.
 Hope on the water taxi to see the swell homes and yachts.